Case Study: Best Reception Offers Virtual Reception Service

 CAM-X Announces 2011 Supervisor Seminars

 Dates have been announced for the 2011 CAM-X supervisor leadership training seminars.
 This year, the first one will be held in Edmonton, Alberta, on April 15-16.
 The second one will be held in Montreal, Quebec, on September 22-23, concurrent with the annual CAM-X convention.
-An exciting agenda for the Edmonton seminars has been set.
+An exciting agenda for the Edmonton seminars have been set.
 Confirmed speakers include Debbie Iacovone, who will talk about goal setting; Brenda Preston, who will address time and stress management; and Wayne Lee, who will speak about creating personal and professional success.
 There will also be sessions on personality profiles, call center issues, and certification, as well as time set aside for networking and socializing.
 Learn more at www.camx.ca.

 Appletree Acquires Answer Center America

-Appletree recently completed their acquisition of Chicago-based Answer Center America (ACA).
+Appletree recently completed its acquisition of Chicago-based Answer Center America (ACA).
 Appletree now has seventeen locations and more than 100 employees.
 The acquisition brings together two customer-focused contact centers, allowing Appletree and ACA to combine talent and resources to deliver innovative, customer-driven solutions to their family of customers.
 The motivation behind the acquisition is the fact that Appletree and ACA are strongly united by similar core values and corporate cultures.
 Plus, both companies have developed an ethos to sustain employee retention and surpass competitors with quality of service.
 The acquisition also supports Appletree’s mission to enhance the lives of customers and employees, one interaction at a time.

 Answer Quick Receives Call Center Recertification